wmcdonald404/wmcdonald404.github.io/_posts/2024-01-02-14-37-46-github-pages-simple-blog.md

 ---
-title: "GitHub - Create a simple GitHub Pages blog post"
+title: "Create a simple GitHub Pages blog post"
 date: 2024-01-02 14:37:46
+tags:
+- github
+- github-pages
 ---
 ## Overview
 This post summarises a simple workflow to add new posts to an existing Github pages-based Jekyll formatted blog.
 For further reading on the initial setup see [Further Reading](#further-reading)